 The Maricopa Community Colleges have transfer agreements with accredited U.S. universities and colleges as well as international institutions that have been approved by the Ministry of Education.
-These partnerships are formalized through District-Wide memorandums of understanding and articulation agreements, and are designed to help students maximize the applicability of transfer credit toward a bachelor's degree.
-To access a list of institutions with which Maricopa has established articulation agreements, visit: Maricopa University Partner List
+These partnerships are formalized

 TIME LIMIT FOR TRANSFER COURSEWORK

 Students should be aware other colleges and universities may have age of credit limits on certain coursework to be used in transfer.
 Students should refer to the policy of their intended transfer institution regarding time limits for transfer coursework.